 General Points: No dress code can possibly cover all eventualities or possibilities.
-It should be understood that the Dean of Student Services would ultimately decide what is acceptable and what is unacceptable apparel.
+It should be understood that the Assistant Principal of Student Life would ultimately decide what is acceptable and what is unacceptable apparel.

-- Students not complying with the dress code will be asked to notify parents to bring proper clothing to school or receive other penalties such as detention or in extreme cases suspension. - All clothing should be of proper fit and should be clean and neat at all times - Clothing that promotes drugs, alcohol, tobacco, or other contraband is not permitted. - Regardless of style of fashion, immodest dress will not be tolerated at any school function. - The dress code applies to arrival and departure from school, unless the student is engaged in special school activities which demand a change of clothes that is authorized by the school administration. - If any student must be out of uniform for any reason, a note from the parents must be presented to the Dean's office before school on that day to obtain a uniform pass for the day.
-The substitute dress should be as close as possible to the dress code. - "Activities Fridays" Students may wear club or activity polos, such as for choir, band, clubs, drama.
-Inseason jerseys or t-shirts may be worn, but must have school polo worn underneath.
-Uniform bottoms are required.
+- Students not complying with the dress code will be asked to notify parents to bring proper clothing to school or receive other penalties such as detention or in extreme cases suspension. - All clothing should be of proper fit and should be clean and neat at all times - Clothing that promotes drugs, alcohol, tobacco, or other contraband is not permitted. - Regardless of style of fashion, immodest dress will not be tolerated at any school function. - The dress code applies to arrival and departure from school, unless the student is engaged in special school activities which demand a change of clothes that is authorized by the school administration. - If any student must be out of uniform for any reason, a note from the parents must be presented to the Assistant Principal's office before school on that day to obtain a uniform pass for the day.
+The substitute dress should be as close as possible to the dress code. - "Event Fridays" Students may wear their house t-shirt with uniform bottoms. - Students participating in Co-Curriculars may wear apparel highlighting upcoming events in accordance with the agreement made between the Assistant Principal of Student Life and the team/club moderator.